cakebaker/lessnoise/Readme.md

 ## Installation
 * Install LessNoise by visiting [https://github.com/cakebaker/lessnoise/raw/master/lessnoise.user.js](https://github.com/cakebaker/lessnoise/raw/master/lessnoise.user.js).
-* You can also download the latest release from [https://github.com/cakebaker/lessnoise/tags](https://github.com/cakebaker/lessnoise/tags), unpack it, and install by calling file:///path-to-where-you-have-unpacked-lessnoise/lessnoise.user.js in your browser
+* You can also download the latest release from [https://github.com/cakebaker/lessnoise/tags](https://github.com/cakebaker/lessnoise/tags), unpack it, and install it by calling file:///path-to-where-you-have-unpacked-lessnoise/lessnoise.user.js in your browser

 ## Changelog

+### v0.0.6 (2012-12-06)

+* Hiding filter list by default
+* Showing the number of new tweets in the title if the window is not focused
+* Bugfix: Fixing type error if a tweet contains a "@" followed by a number

 ### v0.0.5 (2012-11-13)